physicalist/ncbs-moose/moose/branches/3D-viz/glcell/README.txt

  directory.
 This is the full pathname of the path to which any screenshots, single or sequential, will be saved.

+-a angle: with a default value of 10 degrees, where angle is the angular increment in the drawing of the sides of curved bodies.
+Smaller numbers give bodies that are smoother in appearance but more expensive to render.
+This value is required to be between 1 and 60 degrees.
+Any value not between 1 and 60 will be capped to the closer limit.

 Keyboard commands accepted in the viewer window include: